VernyoonChao98/BeatsCloud/README.md

 1. Clone this repository

+    `clone this repo`

 2. CD into the frontend and backend folders to install all dependencies

     `npm install`

-3. In the backend directory, create a .env file, using the .env.example and update the password.
-To generate a new JWT_SECRET, run command:
+3. In the backend directory, create a .env file using the .env.example.
+Then create a user with the information from the .env file

-    `openssl rand -base64 10`

-4. Create a user with the information from the .env file

-    `psql -c "CREATE USER guestly_app PASSWORD '<password>' CREATEDB"`
+    `psql -c "CREATE USER <user> PASSWORD '<password>' CREATEDB"`

-5. Create the database, migrate and seed
+4. Create the database, migrate and seed

     `npx dotenv sequelize db:create`